 The potential of this new feature is enormous, and marketers shouldn’t waste this opportunity.
 Here are six tips to help you begin promoting your eCommerce brand with Instagram Stories:

 One of the reasons why Instagram Stories is so effective is that it creates FOMO (fear of missing out).
 The stories disappear within 24 hours, which gives your followers a sense of urgency that they don’t get with your regular Instagram posts.
 This makes it perfect for teasing new products and upcoming events.

 We’ve seen some brands do this brilliantly.
-J. Crew used it to tease its September sunglasses collection with huge success, while Sephora gave followers a glimpse of their makeup tutorials that they would soon release.
-Try it with your own products and promotions and see how your followers respond.
+J. Crew used it to tease its September sunglasses collection with tremendous success, while Sephora gave followers a glimpse of the makeup tutorials they would soon release.
+Try it with your products and promotions and see how your followers respond.

 2. Give a Glimpse Inside Your Brand

-Putting a face to your business is important—especially online.
-Customers want to connect with humans, not a business that they can’t relate to.
-That’s exactly why you should take advantage of the casual nature of Instagram Stories and give those interesting glimpses into your eCommerce store.
+Putting a face to your business is essential—primarily online.
+Customers want to connect with humans, not businesses they can’t relate to.
+That’s precisely why you should take advantage of the casual nature of Instagram Stories and give those fascinating glimpses into your eCommerce store.

 For example, you could post a story that shows your employees taking part in a viral trend or celebrating an achievement of one of your employees.
 It puts a human touch to your brand that can lead to greater brand recognition and loyalty in your followers.